Tropical ecology: Conservation and management

-Tropical regions are hotspots for biodiversity, so conservation efforts are important to focus on in these places.
+Tropical regions are hotspots for biodiversity, so conservation efforts are essential to focus on in these places.
 Many species can be observed and conserved in the tropics.
-The tropics receive a lot of attention when it comes to conservation and management due to increased public awareness of the significance of tropical ecosystems and the delicacy with which they must be treated.
-Conservation efforts in the tropics can be difficult to start, as many communities have developed a culture around the ecology in many locations, and in many cases, people make their livelihood off some aspect of the ecology.
+The tropics receive much attention when it comes to conservation and management due to increased public awareness of the significance of tropical ecosystems and the delicacy with which they must be treated.
+For instance, in tropical grassy biomes, it was determined that the fauna of certain areas or regions have been observed to have multiple endemic species, which provide some insight into the age and origin of mainly tropical grassy systems.
+Conservation efforts in the tropics can be challenging to start, as many communities have developed a culture around the ecology in many locations.
+In many cases, people make their livelihood off some aspect of the ecology.
 Conservation measures have multiple benefits to the ecosystem and the community.
 There are health, economic, and environmental benefits to conserving tropical ecosystems, and conserving these benefits requires communication between local people, governments, and stakeholders.
 Communication between these groups facilitates the most benefit from conserving tropical ecosystems.
+Therefore, losing the tropics would result in losing multiple biodiversity species and local communities, natural processes, and even specific organisms that rely on them, which would face repercussions.